Uncertainty relations for unified ($\alpha$,$\beta$)-relative entropy of coherence under mutually unbiased equiangular tight frames

 0.1in

 {\bf Abstract} { }\\ Uncertainty relations based on quantum coherence is an important problem in quantum information science.
+Uncertainty relations for unified ($\alpha$,$\beta$)-relative entropy of coherence under mutually unbiased equiangular tight frames.
 We discuss uncertainty relations for averaged unified ($\alpha$,$\beta$)-relative entropy of coherence under mutually unbiased equiangular tight frames, and derive an interesting result for different parameters.
 As consequences, we obtain corresponding results under mutually unbiased bases, equiangular tight frames or based on Tsallis $\alpha$- relative entropies and R\'enyi-$\alpha$ relative entropies.
 We illustrate the derived inequalities by explicit examples in two dimensional spaces, showing that the lower bounds can be regarded as good approximations to averaged coherence quantifiers under certain circumstances.

 {\bf Keywords}: Uncertainty Relation; Unified ($\alpha$,$\beta$)-Relative Entropy; Mutually Unbiased Bases; Equiangular Tight Frame; Mutually Unbiased Equiangular Tight Frame 0.2in

 {\bf 1.
 Introduction}